gradle/gradle/design-docs/gradle-3.0.md

 - Warning when running tests on Java 5.
 - Can cross-compile and test for Java 6 with no warning

-## Change minimum Gradle version supported by the tooling API client to Gradle 1.2
+## Change minimum Gradle version supported by the tooling API client to Gradle 1.2 (DONE)

 Tooling api client no longer executes builds for Gradle versions older than 1.2.
 Tooling api client 2.x supports Gradle 1.0-m8 and later.